 should generate a new block and send it to the network: it can be done

-in the beginning of a slot, in the end of a slot, in the middle of a slot,
+at the beginning of a slot, at the end of a slot, in the middle of a slot,

 cardano-sl there is a special constant (

 which approximates maximal time necessary to broadcast a block to all